 And if you like science, one thing you'll find is that El Prado has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-El Prado is one of the most well-educated cities in the nation.
-47.25% of adults in El Prado have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of El Prado ranks among the highest in the nation.
+Of the 25-and-older adult population in El Prado, 47.25% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in El Prado in 2022 was $60,294, which is wealthy relative to New Mexico and the nation.
 This equates to an annual income of $241,176 for a family of four.
 However, El Prado contains both very wealthy and poor people as well.